 The development of a 10-year Arena Capital Development Strategy has been created in an integrated manner with the Medium Term Recreation Facility and Sports Field Plan with both studies supporting and informing each other.
 This Strategy identifies priorities to address the needs of the aging infrastructure and demands arising from population growth.
 The recommendations for new ice surfaces in the proposed multi-purpose recreation centres form a portion of the Strategy, which also considers changes to existing facilities and replacement of some existing arenas with new twin facilities in the same geographic area.
 The Strategy will also identify arenas that, over the next 10 years, will remain status quo and only receive regular maintenance, or be upgraded, or expanded (twin).
-The Strategy also addresses the new trend toward the provision of leisure ice.
 The Strategy will endeavour to address both the needs for new suburban facilities, as well as the need to retain inventory in the mature urban areas, and guide investment decisions over the life of the strategy.